 The business climate in Coleman is as attractive as its ideal year-round weather.
 Foremost is the friendly and cooperative spirit that characterizes the area's labor force.
 Coleman's fine municipal services, transportation facilities and abundant energy resources serve as additional incentives for business development

 Manufacturing plants in Coleman produce a variety of quality products for Texas and the nation.
-A sampling includes, saddles, boots, heavy duty truck and recreational vehicles, grill guards, leather goods, archery products and plastic fabrication.
+A sampling includes leather goods.
 With production active in all sections of the county, oil and gas ranks with ranching as one of Coleman's most prominent industries

 In addition to the recreational riches of area lakes, Coleman presents a showcase for outdoor activities.
-Also known as the "Hunting Capital of Texas." the area is home to ample populations of deer, turkey, ducks, dove and quail.
+The area is home to ample populations of deer, turkey, ducks, dove and quail.
 The plentiful wildlife is also a boon for non-hunting nature lovers.
-Coleman's City Park, located on the scenic banks of Hord's Creek, offers picnic facilities under majestic shade trees, a western museum, tennis courts, a recreation center with Olympic-size swimming pool and playground equipment.
-Noted for its tough stock and talented cowboys, Coleman's PRCA approved rodeo is held annually during the last weekend in June.
+Coleman's City Park, located on the scenic banks of Hord's Creek, offers picnic facilities under majestic shade trees, tennis courts, a recreation center with Olympic-size swimming pool and playground equipment.
+Noted for its tough stock and talented cowboys, Coleman's PRCA approved rodeo is held annually.
 Other competitive events include one of the nation's largest county livestock shows, County 4-H Horse Shows and the Coleman County Fiesta de la Paloma and Dove Cook-off Rounding out Coleman's recreational bounty is a Country Club that features club facilities swimming pool and a 9-hole golf course.

 Farming and Ranching

 Endowed with some of the state's richest grass lands, Coleman County produces outstanding herds of commercial and purebred cattle, horses, sheep, goats and hogs.
-In fact, Coleman is the fourth largest wool-producing county in Texas.
 Approximately 50,000 to 75,000 head of cattle are marketed annually at the Coleman Livestock Auction.
 The fertile soils and ideal climate of the Coleman area make farming one of the area's biggest businesses.
 Cotton, wheat, oats, barley and grain sorghums are raised throughout the county.

 Education and Culture

 Cultural institutions are also an important force in and around Coleman.
-They range from the Coleman and Santa Anna Public Libraries to the Coleman County Museum , There is also a Fine Arts League and several civic clubs, including Lions, Rotary and Kiwanis.
+They range from the Coleman and Santa Anna Public Libraries to the Heritage Hall Museum , There are also a Fine Arts League and several civic clubs, including Lions, Rotary and Kiwanis.